junes/py4dmx/README.md

    admin password from there to login to server and output the current session id.

  * `dmx.py -l -u "myusername" -p "mypassword" -m -w "my shared workspace" -n "pied.piper"`
-   adds the user with username "pied.piper" to my workspace named "my shared workspace"
+   adds the user with username "pied.piper" to my workspace named "my shared workspace".

  * `dmx.py -f note_example.json -w "DMX"`
    creates a new note topic from file note_example.json in workspace "DMX".